labillgp/rProt/README.md

 4. Run the pipeline (main function)

 ## Reviewing, analyzing, graphing the data
 The pipeline will produced a new rds file, which name is a function of the pipeline configuration.
-All data and configuration is including in this process, to analysis and figure can be produced from it.
+All data and configuration is including in this process, so analysis and figures can be produced from it.
 The example pipeline plots a heatmap from the data produced by the pipeline

 ## About the configuration
 Any element of the configuration can be modified by setting a new value to the corresponding slot of the configuration file.
-One can review all possible configuration by inspecting the rds file in RStudio viewer.
+One can review all possible configurations by inspecting the rds file in RStudio viewer.